GRESB/api-docs/source/includes/_assets.md

 to meet the needs of applications that upload data to GRESB in real-time or as a batch.

-As communicated in the data partner letter sent earlier in December 2024, four new data points have been added to the asset dataset to measure the quality of renewable energy procurement for the reporting year 2024.
-The four new data fields will only be validated from 2024 onwards.
+In line with the data partner letter distributed earlier in December 2024, four new data points have been added to the asset dataset to assess the quality of renewable energy procurement for the 2024 reporting year.
+These fields are subject to validation starting from 2024.

-The validation logic only applies whenever an asset is part of the standing investment (operational) for a given year i.e `ncmr_status` = "Standing Investment"
-`ncmr_status` = ["New Construction, "Major Renovation"] when [`ncmr_from`, `ncmr_to`]
+The validation logic applies only when an asset's ncmr_status is set to "Standing Investment" or, in cases of "New Construction" or "Major Renovation," when the period defined by ncmr_from and ncmr_to does not span the entire [calendar, fiscal] year.
-is not entire [calendar, fiscal] year.
-An example has been added in the first GET method.
+Refer to the example in the first GET method for clarity.

-Please refer to the [Data Dictionary](#data-dictionary). for the definitions of the new fields and their possible string values.
+Full definitions of these fields, along with their accepted string values, are available in the [Data Dictionary](#data-dictionary).

 ## GET /entities/{entity_id}/assets
 ```shell